Chukobyte/learn-engine-dev/docs/1.game_loop/hello_loop.md

 typedef struct REGameProperties {
     // The name of the game
     const char* name;
-    // Will limit internal updates to match 'targetFPS' uint32* targetFPS;
+    // (Optional) Will limit internal updates to match 'targetFPS' uint32* targetFPS;
-    // Will limit internal fixed updates to match 'targetFixedFPS' uint32* targetFixedFPS;
+    // (Optional) Will limit internal fixed updates to match 'targetFixedFPS' uint32* targetFixedFPS;
 } REGameProperties;